-Throughout India.
 One of the best places to experience the festival is in the city of Mumbai.
-Celebrations take place at hundreds of locations across the city and Maharashtra Tourism runs special buses for foreign tourists.
-The huge ISKCON temple complex, in the beach side suburb of Juhu, also has a special festival program.
+Dahi Handi competitions take place at hundreds of locations across the city.
+The huge ISKCON temple complex in the beach side suburb of Juhu, and ISKCON Chowpatty (Sri Sri Radha Gopinath Mandir) in South Mumbai also have special festival programs.

-In Jaipur, Vedic Walks offers a special Janmanshtami Festival walking tour.
+In Jaipur, the capital of Rajasthan, Vedic Walks offers a special Janmanshtami Festival walking tour.
 You'll get to learn about the importance of the festival, visit temples and local markets, and even royal quarters to experience the celebrations.

-The highlight of the festival, which takes place on the second day especially in Mumbai, is the Dahi Handi.
+The highlight of the festival, which happens on the second day especially in Mumbai, is the Dahi Handi.
 This is where clay pots containing butter, curd, and money are strung up high from buildings and young Govindas form a human pyramid and compete with each other to reach the pots and break them open.
 This celebration represents Lord Krishna's love for butter and curd, which were the foods he most often enjoyed eating.
-Lord Krishna was quite mischievous and would take curd from people's houses, so the housewives hung it up high out of his way.
+Lord Krishna was quite mischievous and would take curd from village homes, so the housewives hung it up high out of his way.

 Not to be deterred, he gathered his friends together and climbed up to reach it.

 See Dahi Handi celebrations in Mumbai by going on this festival tour with Grand Mumbai Tours.

 One of the biggest Dahi Handi competitions (Sankalp Pratishthan Dahi Handi), which is centrally located, takes place at the Jamboree Maidan on G M Bhosle Marg in Worli.
 Bollywood celebrities often make appearances and perform there.
 Otherwise, head to nearby Shivaji Park in Dadar to catch the local action.